molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_migrate_3_to_4.md

 Go to your armadillo website.
 Is the version in the left top corner updated?
 This means the update was successful.

-## 7. Update containers
+## 7. Update profiles

-Login into the website and go to the containers tab.
-Here two containers should be listed: `default` and `xenon`.
+Login into the website and go to the profiles tab.
+Here two profiles should be listed: `default` and `xenon`.
-Any other containers can be removed.
+Any other profiles can be removed.

-1. Edit the default container.
+1. Edit the default profiles.
 2. Change the "image" to `datashield/rock-base:latest` and save.
-3. Start the default container.
+3. Start the default profiles.
-4. Edit the "xenon" container.
+4. Edit the "xenon" profiles.
 5. Change the "image" to `datashield/rock-dolomite-xenon:latest` and save.
-6. Start the xenon container.
+6. Start the xenon profiles.

 Everything should now be working correctly.
 You can try and login to your server via the central analysis server, using the `DSMolgenisArmadillo` (2.0.5 or up) package to test.